HHSAPCompSci2020/capstone-project-group-6-pokemon/doc/README.txt

          * Bulbasaur
          * Squirtle
       * Game
+      * BattleScreen
+      * Animated Moves
 * Uncompleted parts that are in progress
    * Isa
       * 3D graphics - Want to have feature
       * Animations - Want to have feature
    * Rishi
-      * Networking  - Want to have feature
+      * Animated Moves  - Want to have feature
 * Outside Resources
    * Processing Screen Switching - Mr. Shelby
    * Processing Sounds - Mr. Shelby